ddsnowboard/WillsLib/README.md

 This will return a prime number generator, using the brute force method, with a slight optimization.

 ######WillsLib.squares()

 This returns a perfect square generator that is actually pretty fast.

 ######*class* WillsLib.Equation(equation)

 This returns an instance of the Equation object, made with the given equation in string form.
-It must have an equal sign.
 You can use either `^` or `**` for exponentiation.
 You can use any letter for the variable, but you must be consistent.
+`equation` is a string of the format `y=Ax(^|**)n + Bx(^|**)(n-1) ...
+Yx + Z`.
+Spaces and the `y=` are optional.

 ######Equation methods:

 + Equation.evaluate(x)

   + This evaluates the equation for the given input.
+  + This can also be done by calling the equation object as if it were a python function.

 + Equation.intersect(other)

   + Given another Equation, this finds the intersection of them if possible.
 It's not very robust, but it works sometimes.
+If the equations intersect once, it will give you the intersection.
+If they intersect infinite times or never (ie, they are paralell), it returns a boolean

++ Equation.zero()

+  + Returns the zeros of a quadratic function using the quadratic equation.
+If you call this on a non-quadratic function, it will throw a `WillsLib.ZeroError`.

++ Equation.derivative()

+  + Returns a new `Equation` that is the first derivative of the original `Equation`.

 ######WillsLib.myIndex(list, value, func = lambda x: x)